abuyoyo/AdminMenuPage/README.md

 // Register the admin menu page.
 $args = [
-    'title' => 'The Tile of My Page', // title - passed to add_menu_page
+    'title' => 'The Title of My Page', // title - passed to add_menu_page
     'menu_title' => 'Page Title', // menu_title - passed to add_menu_page (optional - will use title if none provided)
     'capability' => 'manage_options', // capability - passed to add_menu_page (optional - will default to 'manage_options')
     'slug' => 'my_page', // slug - passed to add_menu_page